MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-apis-use-cases.md

 [![MIP SDK API diagram](media/concept-apis-use-cases/mip-sdk-components.png)](media/concept-apis-use-cases/mip-sdk-components.png#lightbox)

-Depending on your application's needs, you may be able to interface at the File API layer, or may need to work directly with the Policy or Protection API layers.
+Depending on your application's needs, you may want to interface at the File API layer, or may need to work directly with the Policy or Protection API layers.

 ## File API